aly31/JavaBox/README.md

   - buttons can be pressed multiple times while 1 song is being played, this causes to have songs to overlap each other.
   - pause, exit button not implemented

-*** Please Note that during the Hackathon the goal was to show how Java can be used to transcribe/compose songs, this is why the gui may appear to be lacking.
+*** Please Note that during the Hackathon our goal was to show how Java can be used to transcribe/compose songs, this is why the GUI may appear to be limited.

 Currently, new changes are being made to improve this.